Chapter 90: The Sound of Silence

 Or maybe not.

-Maybe it wasn't the moment yet.
+Maybe it just wasn’t time yet.

-Maybe there was still an opportunity to use the wildfire... but not like this.
+Maybe there was still a chance to use the wildfire

 Not blindly.